Too much screen time can affect your child’s focus, sleep, and learning

 On the upside, some screen time can be wonderful for learning and creativity, like educational apps or interactive games.
 But too much time just watching videos or scrolling through social media can affect their focus, sleep, and mood.

 The key is balance: encourage regular breaks, set limits, and join in their online activities when you can to make screen time safe and meaningful.
+The goal isn’t to eliminate screens; it’s to use them intentionally.
+Also, try not to use cellphones or screentime as “rewards.”

 Age-appropriate screen time limits